apfel-das/securious-tuc/README.md

 * encryptor:
   * A simple encryptor, decryptor of texts using OpenSSL in C11.

+* encrypt_lib:
+  * A simple RSA encryptor, decryptor implemented from scratch.

 ### Repo will be public since 6/11/20 [please do not raw copy pasting..]